sahiliamsso/docs/source/authn-guide/customauthn.md

 ![image](/img/admin-guide/multi-factor/script_upload_box.png)

-The 'LDAP' option in the Script Location Type can be used to store the script in the LDAP tree once the development is complete.
+The `LDAP` option in the `Script Location Type` can be used to store the script in the LDAP tree once the development is complete.
 Remember that selecting the `LDAP` method requires the script to be copied in the input box that appears upon LDAP selection: